-If you’re looking for the basics – someone to invest your money, make smart decisions, build a financial plan – one good option could be a robo-advisor.
-A top robo-advisor will help you do all of these things based on your goals and risk tolerance, and charge you a modest fee, too.
-You can get started in minutes online with a robo-advisor and it’s excellent for building a portfolio.
+If you’re looking for the basics – someone to invest your money, make smart decisions and build a financial plan – one good option could be a robo-advisor.
+A top robo-advisor, such as Betterment or Wealthfront, can help you do all of these things based on your goals and risk tolerance, and charge you a modest fee, too.
+You can get started in minutes online and it’s excellent for building a portfolio.

 However, if you’re looking for more advanced advice, say, for estate planning, you’ll want a human advisor.
 Here’s what you should look for when choosing a human financial advisor, why you need a fiduciary and the traits you should demand to find the right one for your situation.

 What to look for in a financial advisor

 Finding the right financial advisor can take a lot of weight off your shoulders, but giving someone access to one of the most sensitive parts of your life can be emotionally challenging.

 As you hunt for a financial advisor, you’re actually hiring an expert to work for you.
 It’s a job interview, so it’s important to pay close attention to all the answers the advisor gives.
 And watch out for the “advisor” that a financial company provides to you for free.
 These advisors are usually riddled with conflicts of interest – they’re more salespeople than advisors.
 That’s why it’s critical that you have an advisor who works only in your best interest.

 If you’re looking for an advisor who can truly provide real value to you, it’s important to research a number of potential options, not simply pick the first name that advertises to you.

 “Speak to friends and family to see who they would recommend and why,” says Bill Van Sant, managing director at Girard, a wealth management firm in the Philadelphia area.